Fresno Police Department investigating shooting that killed one man in central Fresno

 FRESNO, Calif.
-(KSEE/KGPE) — The Fresno Police Department is investigating a shooting that killed one man in central Fresno Wednesday afternoon.
+(KSEE) — The Fresno Police Department is investigating a shooting that killed one man in central Fresno Wednesday afternoon.

 Authorities say they responded to a 911 call in the area of Belmont Avenue and Effie Street for a shooting at around 6:42 p.m.